google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

       login_hint: id || ''
     });

-Google Sign-In results in an ID token as a proof of authentication, which gets sent to the server to create a session.
+Google Sign-In results in an ID token as a proof of authentication.

 In general, federated logins are built on top of standard protocols such as [OpenID Connect](http://openid.net/connect/) or